Thrift Stores are some of the best places to find pieces for repurposed and upcycled projects.

 Thrift stores can be an absolute gold mine of potential when you have a few tricks in your pocket.
 Choose a few to try on your next trip and see what they can do for you!

-What about you – Do you have tips to share?
-Drop them in the comments below and share your ideas with everyone!
+What about you – do you have tips to share?
+Drop them in the comments below and share your ideas with us!